nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The command for editing a task is implemented by the `EditTasksCommand` class that extends `Command`.

-Given below is an example usage scenario and how the edit task mechanism behaves at each step.
+Given below is an example of how the edit task mechanism behaves at each step.

 1. User executes `calendar edit task 1`\
    i. `Click` receives user's input.\